 Typhoon-N to replace the F-35?

 For the UK’s Royal Navy, the Typhoon-N looks particularly interesting.
-The lift-fan F-35 has been cancelled already, to be replaced by the standard catapult-launched version.
-So here’s a way to cut out the F-35 completely, and keep the cost of new aircraft carriers down as well, for ski-jump installation and operations are far cheaper than using catapults.
+Here’s a way to cut out the F-35 completely, and keep the cost of new aircraft carriers down as well, for ski-jump installation and operations are far cheaper than using catapults.
 Commonality between Typhoon and Typhoon-N has another benefit too - maintenance ought to work out cheaper, from flight and technical training to the supply and cost of spares.

 A Typhoon for kit-bashers